Merritt-Brian/BasestackWebsite/docs/source/pavian.rst

 Returns
 -------

-1. Pavian Visualization
+Pavian Visualization : `User interface`
    The tool simply requires you to input your kraken.report (from mytax or otherwise) into the home-page.

 .. image:: ../assets/img/pavian_start.png
    :width: 600